 AFFPS at a glance:

-AFFPS is a member of the International Festivals & Events Association and the Southeast Festivals & Events Association.
+AFFPS is a member of the National Association of Independent Artist and the Southeast Festivals & Events Association.

 AFFPS is licensed, bonded, insured for $1 million per event.

 AFFPS has an active database of over 20,000 artists and art supporters.

 AFFPS has a variety of online tools such as a multi license agreement with Zapplication and Constant Contact as well as a smart phone festival app.

 AFFPS has an inventory of tents, weights, safety gear, and vehicles including a large capacity commercial truck and trailer.